danieljgroso/danieljgroso/README.md

 - 💬 Ask me about cancer genomics, neuro-genetics, and evolutionary biology
 - 📫 How to reach me: dgroso@fredhutch.org
 - 😄 Pronouns: he/him
-- ⚡ Fun facts: I'm a musician, home cook, and aspiring physician-scientist!
+- ⚡ Fun facts: I'm a musician, home cook, and aspiring physician-scientist
 <!--
 **danieljgroso/danieljgroso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.